indigo-dc/synergy-doc/doc/admin.md

 # Manual installation and configuration

+## Package installation

+Synergy packages can be installed in the OpenStack controller node or on another node.

+TBC

 ## The synergy configuration file

 Synergy must be configured properly filling the */etc/synergy/synergy.conf* configuration file.